powersimmani/AISS2023/readme.md

 - **Beginner Group**: Ideal for students new to AI and data science, this group will focus on foundational AI concepts, Python programming, and data analysis.
 Participants will apply their knowledge to real-world datasets, creating machine learning models and sharing their results in interactive Colab notebooks.

 - **Advanced Group**: Tailored for students with prior experience in data science, this group will explore cutting-edge AI topics and mentor beginner students.
-Advanced participants will also prepare and present practical sessions for the entire summer school cohort, showcasing their expertise.
+Advanced participants will also prepare and present lecture sessions for the entire summer school cohort, showcasing their expertise.

 The beginner group had a total of 24 participants, out of which 4 were selected through a qualification test consisting of 30 questions related to basic mathematics and Python programming.